Merida to Campeche Mexico: Best Ways to Visit in 2022

 Campeche Travel Tip: Bring something to sit on, as there’s only ground seating for the video mapping show.

-Campeche is also very pretty by night, when many buildings in downtown are lit up with colorful lights.
+Campeche is also very pretty by night when many buildings downtown are lit up with colorful lights.

 Don’t miss the Celebremos Campeche (Celebrate Campeche) video mapping light and music show on the side of Palacio Centro Cultural (seen in the video above ⤴).